RocketChat/docs-old/guides/developer/codebase-structure.md

 # Basics stucture of Codebase

 Rocket.Chat has a huge Codebase, anyone can get overwhelmed by going through it for the first time.
-This guide
+This guide should give you a basic overview and understanding of the codebase.

 ## Technologies we use at Rocket.Chat

-Rocket.Chat is built on web framework MeteorJS.
+Rocket.Chat is built on web framework [MeteorJS](https://www.meteor.com/).
 It integrates with MongoDB which we use as the database for storing all data.
-For front end we use ReactJS library for most part and BlazeJS along with MeteorJS for some parts.
+For front end we use [ReactJS](http://reactjs.org/) library for most part and [Blaze Templates](https://guide.meteor.com/blaze.html) along with MeteorJS for some parts.

 ## Basic overview of Codebase